jinkimh/ai/README.md

-# ds
+# AI
-A course of data structure in Gyeonsang Univ.
+A course of AI in Gyeonsang Univ.